 The Best Days to Visit for Disney Resort Guests

 If you are staying at one of Disney World's on-site resorts, you should take advantage of the Extra Magic Hours program.
 While dates are subject to change, as of January 2018, Extra Magic Hours are offered at Epcot on Tuesday evenings and Thursday mornings.
-You should plan on visiting Epcot on both or either of these days, and you'll get some private time in the park, and little to wait for popular attractions.
+You should plan on visiting Epcot on these days, and you'll get some private time in the park, and little to wait for popular attractions.

 If you're not staying at Disney resort, it's best to avoid visiting Epcot on days that offer Extra Magic Hours, as this perk will undoubtedly draw more visitors to the park.

 The Best Time of Day to Visit

 If you want to explore Future World, head to Epcot as soon as it opens, and you'll be one of the first in line for popular attractions like Test Track and Mission Space.
 This will severely cut down on your wait time for whichever ride you choose and give you the freedom to use FastPass+.

 If you prefer World Showcase, arrive by 11 a.m., and you will be one of the first visitors to enter this area.
 Consider stopping by Soarin' on your way, since you will pass it anyway, and this is your one chance to ride sans FastPass+.

 Additionally, the immensely popular Frozen Ever After ride at the Norway Pavilion has extremely long lines by mid-morning, so either head there immediately upon entering the park, or, make your Fastpass+ reservation as close to the 60-day advanced booking window as possible.